psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Fourteen men were to execute the murders, and six to be left to guard the servants.
 As the fourteen men were volunteering and being called out, Tidd entered, and Thistlewood, probably suspecting him to be a waverer, fixed his eyes sternly upon him ; but, seeing Adams watching him, he turned away directly.
 Adams going up to Tidd, said to him, tentatively—

-" Don't you think this is a pretty set out ?
-Do you think they will be able to do this thing ? "
+"Don't you think this is a pretty set out?
+Do you think they will be able to do this thing?"

 Edd replied, in an ominous whisper, "Never."